ArtRabbit/freshers/src/pages/voices-to-follow.md

 [The White Pube](https://www.thewhitepube.co.uk/)

 A constant source of entertainment (and sometimes controversy), the White Pube are art critics who got tired of how exclusive, patriarchal and white-dominated the art world is and decided to create their own criticism platform.
 Never shying away from call-out culture and always ready to ask the uncomfortable questions about money, race or inequality, their content has both ruffled feathers and elicited applause.
+[Follow The White Pube on Twitter](https://twitter.com/thewhitepube).